Lactarius helvus: Description

 The velvety cap is initially slightly convex (planoconvex), becoming funnel-shaped (infundibuliform) as it matures; it is 4–15 cm (1½–4 in) in diameter and has a faint zonate (bull's-eye) pattern, beige or light grey at the margins and darkening toward the centre.
 The decurrent gills are cream when young, and darkening to ochre-yellow with age.
 The flesh is white or beige, often pink-tinged.
-The latex, or milk, is watery and colourless, unlike that of any other milkcap.
+The latex, or milk, is watery and colourless.
 The hollow cylindrical stalk is 3–9 cm (1–3½ in) high by 1–2 cm (½ in) wide.
 It may be whitish when young, ochre or pink-tinged, and sometimes spotted orange-brown.
 The highly distinctive smell has been described as reminiscent of fenugreek, with a mild taste.
 To others, the smell has been likened to lovage or celery, or liquorice or a packet of Maggi instant soup.

 Distribution and habitat

 Fruiting bodies are found in groups in woodlands near conifers such as Picea and Pinus, as well as the deciduous birch (Betula) and rarely beech (Fagus).
 More specifically, they occur in wet places, often growing in Sphagnum, in late summer and autumn.
 The species is found across Europe and Asia.